 - Some accounts have service fees without qualifying activities

-Compare: Best Credit Unions of 2020
+Compare: Best Credit Unions

 Residents or workers in Rhode Island, Connecticut and Massachusetts are the best prospects for PCU because they’re the ones eligible for membership.
 The credit union might also be a good fit for customers looking for an “all-in-one” relationship with a financial institution that has physical branches and a wide product line.
 As with many credit unions, PCU offers multiple loan options, making it a good choice for customers who need to borrow money.